HomeInsightsIndia CAFE Series › The Step-Change

 Volume derogation factors under CAFE 2027, Table 3 (25 Sept 2025 draft).
 MHEVs are not listed and are treated at 1.0×.

 At a 15% BEV mix, the math: 85 ICE × 1 + 15 BEV × 3 = 130 effective units in the denominator.
 Combined with BEVs contributing 0 g/km to the numerator, the effect on fleet-average CO2 is much larger than the headline 15% share suggests.
-A 2.0× SHEV (vs the earlier 1.6×) materially improves the strategic position of Toyota Kirloskar, Maruti's SHEV-anchored hedge, and Honda's e:HEV-only India strategy.
+At 2.0× (September 2025 draft), the SHEV multiplier materially improves the strategic position of Toyota Kirloskar, Maruti's SHEV-anchored hedge, and Honda's e:HEV-only India strategy — which is exactly why the April 2026 circulated draft's reported cut back to 1.6× is the most contested line in the current consultation.

 Why the multipliers are the policy hinge